Masticophis flagellum: Behavior

+They tend to be sensitive to potential threats, and often bolt at the first sign of one, and will readily strike if cornered.
+Their bites can be painful, but generally are harmless unless they become infected, as is the case with any wound.
+They are curious snakes with good eyesight, and are sometimes seen periscoping, raising their heads above the level of the grass or rocks to see what is around them.
+They are extremely fast-moving snakes, able to move up to 4 miles per hour.
+Coachwhips have also been found to adjust their space-use behavior with changes in habitat fragment size, tolerating more crowded conditions, reduced home-range sizes, and increased home-range overlap when available habitat area decreased.

+Feeding

 Coachwhips are diurnal, and actively eat different types of prey including other snakes, lizards, frogs, rodents, birds (including hatchlings and eggs), and insects (cicadas, crickets).
 These snakes have also been found to ingest carrion and, in rare instances, demonstrated cannibalism.
 They do not discriminate prey size, as they are opportunistic hunters.
 They have been described as "sit-and-wait" predators or ambush hunters.
 They utilize both enhanced vision and sensitive chemoreceptors in order to detect nearby prey.
 Coachwhips subdue prey by grasping and holding them with their jaws and do not use constriction.
-They tend to be sensitive to potential threats, and often bolt at the first sign of one, and will readily strike if cornered.
-Their bites can be painful, but generally are harmless unless they become infected, as is the case with any wound.
-They are curious snakes with good eyesight, and are sometimes seen periscoping, raising their heads above the level of the grass or rocks to see what is around them.
-They are extremely fast-moving snakes, able to move up to 4 miles per hour.
-Coachwhips have also been found to adjust their space-use behavior with changes in habitat fragment size, tolerating more crowded conditions, reduced home-range sizes, and increased home-range overlap when available habitat area decreased.